1. Home

 How to Calculate the Energy Output of a Solar Panel

-If it is math that you are after, you can use the following formula to calculate the potential energy output of a solar panel (or set of solar panels) at any given moment in time: Power (W) = Area (m2) x Efficiency (%) x Solar Irradiance (W/m2).
+If you want to do the math, you can use the following formula to calculate the potential energy output of a solar panel (or set of solar panels) at any given moment in time: Power (W) = Area (m2) x Efficiency (%) x Solar Irradiance (W/m2).

 • Power: Electricity is measured in watts, whether produced by your solar panels or consumed by your dishwasher.
 1,000 watts is equal to 1 kilowatt, and electricity use over time is measured in watt-hours or kilowatt-hours